 Sitting deeper in the saddle, Wells brought the bay to a halt and Myka pulled up next to her.

-"A villa in southern Spain" the Commander said wonderingly.
+"A villa in southern Spain," Myka said wonderingly.
 "Why am I not surprised?"

 Wells' answering chuckle was rich before she grinned.
 "Dinner should be set for us if we hurry!" and with that, she tightened her legs and her mare shot forward.
 Myka rolled her eyes, but her grey was dancing in place, tossing its head at being held back and she let go of the reins.
 The horse jumped into a gallop and Myka jumped with her, grabbing mane and laughing as they tore up the sloping drive and clattered into a large courtyard just behind Helena.

-A boy of about ten came running outside and at recognizing the Captain, let out an earsplitting cry of welcome.
+A boy of about ten came running outside and at recognizing Helena, let out an earsplitting cry of welcome.
 "Señora!
 You are home!
 Nana!
 Papa!
 Señora is home!"

 Dismounting, Myka could only watch, rather dazed by the sudden commotion, as a stout older man trotted out into the yard followed soon after by a woman who must have been his wife.
 The gentleman sported a neatly trimmed beard and dark hair just graying at the temples and was dressed in well-made farmer's clothing.
 Beside him, the plump woman of about the same age with a kindly, round face and her thick black hair tied in a neat bun was wiping her hands on her apron.
 Both of them gave cries of delight and moved to embrace Helena, while the boy – who must have been their grandson – nearly danced with delight.
-It was a touching sight and one Myka could only wonder at as the woman put her hands on her Helena's shoulders, kissed her cheeks and then started scolding the Privateer about how thin she was and how it was so very rude that the Captain had not informed them she was brining company.
+It was a touching sight and one Myka could only wonder at as the woman put her hands on her Helena's shoulders, kissed her cheeks and then started scolding her for how it was so very rude that Helena hadn't informed them she was bringing company.

 Then it was Myka's turn to be introduced to Señor and Señora Lorenzo, who acted as – for lack of better word – seneschals for Wells' property.
-Alejandra ("call me Ana") and Francisco Lorenzo welcomed the Commander with the same enthusiasm and beckoned the two women inside.
+Alejandra ("call me Ana") and Francisco Lorenzo welcomed the Myka with the same easy grace they'd shown Helena and beckoned the two women inside.

 "Felix, see to the horses!"
 Francisco called and the young man jumped to obey, grinning fit to split his face when Helena took a wrapped package from her saddlebags and held it out to the boy.